People Are Leaving Flowers On London Bridge After Last Night's Attack

 Flowers lain and signs of unity posted on Southwark Street after #LondonBridge terror attack:@LBC pic.twitter.com/0wxtN5ye1c— Vincent McAviney (@Vinny_LBC) June 4, 2017

 Flowers are just one way the people of London have showed that they are standing strong during this time, just like the bridge itself.
-As The Telegraph in the U.K. pointed out, people have been using the signs in the Metro to leave optimistic messages.
-One person even used one Metro sign to write their "Q.O.T.D" or "Quote Of The Day" for the city: "London Bridge will never fall down.
+As The Telegraph pointed out, people have been using the signs on the tube to leave optimistic messages.
+One person even used one tube sign to write their "Q.O.T.D" or "Quote Of The Day" for the city: "London Bridge will never fall down.
 You can't break our spirit."

 Bridges have become the site of terror in London, but also a symbol of optimism for the people of the city.
-Back in March, a man plowed an SUV into pedestrians on London's Westminster Bridge before stabbing a police officer to death on the grounds of the U.K. Parliament.
-The Westminster Bridge than became the site of a vigil that brought thousands of people, many from different faiths, together.
+Back in March, a man plowed an SUV into pedestrians on Westminster Bridge before stabbing a police officer to death in the grounds of parliament.
+Westminster Bridge then became the site of a vigil that brought thousands of people, many from different faiths, together.
 All stood by side to pay tribute to the victims of the attack.

 Advertisement